The Towers on the Park

 The King Studio with Kitchenette at The Towers on the Park are modern, spacious, and designed with your total comfort in mind.
 Everything you can expect from quality inner-city accommodation is provided.

 For relaxation, there is no better Christchurch accommodation than our Spa Bath Studio.
-With a queen size bed and a large bathroom designed for your enjoyment, this suite is a fantastic option if you wish to unwind and just get away for a while.
+With a King size bed and a large bathroom designed for your enjoyment, this suite is a fantastic option if you wish to unwind and just get away for a while.

 The King Studio at The Towers on the Park are modern, spacious, and designed with your total comfort in mind.
 Everything you can expect from quality inner-city accommodation is provided.